Morse Code includes:

 There are several different type of Morse key or CW key.
-Straight keys, hand keys mechanical bug keys, el-bugs, paddles, single paddles, iambic paddles are all names for various forms of Morse key.
+Straight keys, telegraph keys, hand keys, mechanical bug keys, Vibroplex bugs, el-bugs, paddles, single paddles, iambic paddles are all names for various forms of Morse key.

 Whilst there are many different types of Morse key or CW key, the various types of key can be used in different ways, and different people have different requirements and preferences.